riju-maiti/etcd-test-composer/README.md

 `docker pull bitnami/etcd:3.5`

-2. Build the workload image.
+2. Build the client image.
 From within the `/test-template` directory, run the following command:

-`docker build . -t workload:latest`
+`docker build . -t client:latest`

 3. run `docker-compose up` from the root directory to start all containers defined in `docker-compose.yml`

 4. After the client container has signaled `setupComplete` (or printed `cluster is healthy`), you can run the parallel driver 1 to many times via `docker exec`:

-`docker exec -it workload python3 /opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`
+`docker exec -it client python3 /opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`

 5. After that completes, you can run the serial driver in the same fashion:

-`docker exec -it workload /opt/antithesis/test/v1/main/serial_driver_validate_operations`
+`docker exec -it client /opt/antithesis/test/v1/main/serial_driver_validate_operations`

-You should see a message: `antithesis-porcupine: Validate done`
+You should see a message: `Client [serial_driver_validate]: validation complete done`

 You've now validated that your test is ready to run on the Antithesis platform!
 (Note that SDK assertions won't be evaluated locally).

 ## Example Report

-Using the three node etcd cluster and the `workload` image built from this repository, we ran a 3 hour test.
-The resulting [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/1lbNRCanp75LRGLHB05LVZJC/t2e1RSTWGpkyvX3AuC6uWXWgOoJyj_oQU9X_LKVvFz4.html), and [our docs]((https://antithesis.com/docs/reports/triage/) show you how to interpret it.
+Using the three node etcd cluster and the `client` image built from this repository, we ran a 3 hour test.
+The resulting [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/1lbNRCanp75LRGLHB05LVZJC/t2e1RSTWGpkyvX3AuC6uWXWgOoJyj_oQU9X_LKVvFz4.html), and [our docs](https://antithesis.com/docs/reports/triage/) show you how to interpret it.